 Deregister via Mail

-To deregister your residence via mail, you can send a written request to the relevant registration office in Berlin, providing your personal information (full name, date of birth, and address), your intended date of departure, and a declaration of your intention to deregister.
+To deregister your Berlin address via mail, you can send a written request to the relevant registration office, providing your personal information (full name, date of birth, and address), your intended date of departure, and a declaration of your intention to deregister.
 You will also need to provide a copy of your valid identification document (e.g., passport, ID card) and the completed deregistration form.
 Please download the official deregistration form from the website of the competent authority.

 It is recommended to send the request via registered mail to ensure it arrives at the registration office.